crocks4123/SimpleCNN-CIFAR10-Classifier/README.md

 ## Results
 The model is trained for 10 epochs on the CIFAR-10 dataset.
 The training and validation accuracy and loss are plotted using Matplotlib.

-## Credits
-The code is adapted from the official TensorFlow tutorial on CIFAR-10 classification.